 Situated on the shores of Last Mountain Lake, Regina Beach is a beautiful beach area with a playground, picnic areas and kayak rentals.
 The town boasts cute cafes, restaurants and shops making it the perfect place to spend an entire day with the family.

-The Motherwell Homestead National Historic Site offers a glimpse into daily life in the early 20th century.
-Guide yourself through the homestead of William Richard Motherwell, politician and agriculture activist, who founded the Department of Agriculture at the then-new University of Saskatchewan in 1908.
-The original field stone house and barn, built in 1897, still stands today.
+Glimpse into what daily praire life was like in the early 1900s.
+Learn about farm work in the fields and how to care for animals.
+Guide yourself through the homestead of William Richard Motherwell, an agriculture activist, who founded the Department of Agriculture at the then-new University of Saskatchewan in 1908.

 Visit this working cattle ranch and training facility in the beautiful Qu’Appelle Valley, just 25 minutes from Regina.
 Plan a Western-themed dinner and ranch-style entertainment for a small or large group.
 Participate in riding lessons by trained professionals available for all stages of riders.